What can Text Mining tell us about Snapchat’s new update?

 - Analyze a sample of the Play Store reviews to see what Snapchat users mentioned in reviews posted since the update.

 - Gather and analyze a sample of 1,000 tweets mentioning “Snapchat update” to see if the reaction was similar on social media.

-In each of these analyses, we’ll use the use the AYLIEN Text Analysis API, which comes with a free plan that’s ideal for testing it out on small datasets like the ones we’ll use in this post.
+In each of these analyses, we’ll use the use the AYLIEN Text Analysis API, which allows you 1,000 hits per day for free to test it out.
+This is ideal for testing it out on small datasets like the ones we’ll use in this post.

 What did the app reviewers talk about?

 As TechCrunch pointed out, 83% of reviews since the update shipped received one or two stars, which gives us a high-level overview of the sentiment shown towards the redesign.
 But to dig deeper, we need to look into the reviews and see what people were actually talking about in all of these reviews.

 As a sample, we gathered the 40 reviews readily available on the Google Play Store and saved them in a spreadsheet.
 We can analyze what people were talking about in them by using our Text Analysis API’s Entities feature.
 This feature analyzes a piece of text and extracts the people, places, organizations and things mentioned in it.